Patrick Yazbek

-Patrick Yazbek (born 5 April 2002) is an Australian professional soccer player who plays as a central midfielder for Eliteserien club Viking FK.
+Patrick Yazbek (born 5 April 2002) is an Australian professional soccer player who plays as a defensive midfielder for Major League Soccer club Nashville SC and the Australia national team.

 Early life

 Having begun playing soccer aged three, Yazbek joined Austral Soccer Club's under-5s.
 In 2010, he moved Football NSW's "Skill Acquisition Program".
 Yazbek then played for other youth teams, namely Club Marconi, Sydney United, Western Sydney Wanderers and Sydney FC.

 Club career

 Sydney FC

 After making the bench a few times during the 2020–21 A-League season, Yazbek signed a two-year scholarship contract with Sydney FC in July 2021.

 He made his senior debut in the 2021 FFA Cup round of 32, in a 4–2 victory over Sydney Olympic.
 Yazbek's A-League debut came on 12 December 2021, as a substitute in a 2–0 defeat to Central Coast Mariners.
 On 19 December, he made his starting debut for Sydney FC in a 2–1 win over Wellington Phoenix.